Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Numerical simulations and methods

 \section{Numerical simulations and methods}

 In this section we outline the physical recipes for star formation and feedback, and describe our method for determining the initial properties and orbital parameters of the progenitor galaxies.
 The simulations presented in this work were performed with the hydrodynamics and $N$-body code \ramses \citep[][]{Teyssier2002}, which uses an Adaptive Mesh Refinement (AMR) grid method with an HLLC Riemann solver \citep[][]{ToroSpruceSpeares94}.
-The code solves the conservative Euler equations for the dynamics of the gaseous component using a 2nd order Godunov scheme.
+The code solves the conservative Euler equations for the dynamics of the gaseous component using a second order Godunov scheme.
 We adopt an ideal mono-atomic gas with adiabatic index $\gamma = 5/3$.
 The Euler equations consider the hydrodynamics and the gravitational effects from stars, dark matter, and fluid self-gravity.
 Dark matter and stars only interact through gravity, as collisionless particles.
 We employ a sub-grid recipe for the formation of stars and their feedback, which we will describe briefly in the coming section and refer to \citet{Agertz+13, Agertz21} for details.

 The aim of this study is to explore possible formation scenarios for the Haro 11 galaxy.
 To this end, we have performed roughly 500 low-resolution simulation tests of a merger between two disc galaxies, as part of an iterative trial-and-error parameter study to approach the orbital and galaxy parameters that agree with Haro 11 observations.
 To reduce the run time, no stellar feedback was included in the initial test simulations.
-For each simulation we varied various parameters relevant for the progenitor galaxy orbits (e.g. velocity) or their intrinsic properties (e.g. disc size) to make the simulation fit, by eye, with the morphology, SFR, kinematics, and stellar properties observed in Haro 11.
+For each simulation we varied various parameters relevant for the progenitor galaxy orbits (e.g. velocity) or their intrinsic properties (e.g. disc size) to make the simulation provide a qualitative visual match to the observed morphology, SFR, kinematics, and stellar properties observed in Haro 11.
 Parameter changes that improved the model were kept and further iterated upon.
 However, there is no definitive best set of parameters as orbital and galactic parameters interact complexly, causing parametric degeneracies where significantly different sets of initial conditions can achieve similar results.